 Nothing Rob Zombie could do, short of replacing Michael Myers with a talking banjo, would do any more damage than had already been done by those who were supposed to be the caretakers of the Halloween mythos.
 Also, being a comic book fan, my embracing of the film came from the fact that like the DC Elseworlds comics, I knew I wasn’t going to be watching a normal Halloween film or sequel, but Rob Zombie’s Halloween.
 It, to me, would be an entity unto itself, like Andy Warhol’s Blood for Dracula.
 The previous series was dead and buried; ignored by two of its own sequels.

 And so begins Rob Zombie’s Halloween II.
 We see young Michael (now portrayed by Chase Vanek in lieu of Daeg Faerch’s unfortunate growth spurt) while at Smith’s Grove Sanatorium visiting with his mother Deborah (Sheri Moon Zombie.)
 Michael relays a dream he’s had of his mother as a “really beautiful ghost” leading a white horse down a long white hallway, saying that she was going to take him home.
-This scene is interrupted a sharp cut to the Halloween II title card and audio track from the finale of Zombie’s remake.
+This scene is interrupted by a sharp cut to the Halloween II title card and audio track from the finale of Zombie’s remake.
 The audio is that of Laurie shooting Michael, followed by her own frenzied screams.
-For me, the gunshot in this context immediately recalled Deborah’s suicide and set the tone of the film as the further chronicles of a family’s (and community’s) complete and utter destruction.
-The gunshot serves as our tie to the events of the first film, with a bloody and battered Laurie Strode (Scout Taylor-Compton) staggering down an empty road, ultimately being discovered by Sherriff Brackett (Brad Dourif) after her confrontation with Myers.
-We go to the hospital where we see Laurie being treated for her extensive wounds, and the film uses a nightmare segue to lead us into the proper timeframe for the rest of the film’s action.
+For me, the gunshot in this context recalled Deborah’s suicide and set the tone of the film as the further chronicles of a family and community’s complete and utter destruction.
+The gunshot connects directly to the finale of the first film with a bloody and battered Laurie Strode (Scout Taylor-Compton) staggering down an empty road before being discovered by Sherriff Brackett (Brad Dourif) after her confrontation with Myers.
+We go to the hospital and the film uses a nightmare segue to lead us into the proper timeframe for the rest of the film’s action.
 Two years later (one year in the theatrical, which didn’t make much sense) Sherriff Brackett has effectively adopted Laurie, and together with Brackett’s daughter Annie (Danielle Harris) the three try to maintain a semblance of normalcy in the wake of Michael’s bloody rampage.
 Laurie is desperately trying to heal in therapy, but with few positive results.
-She confides to her therapist (Margot Kidder) that Annie’s scarred visage serves as a constant reminder to Laurie of the horrors they have both endured, and which Laurie feels responsible for.
-Her feelings of frustration and helplessness are giving way to uncontrollable rage and resentment.
+She confides to her therapist (Margot Kidder) that Annie’s scarred visage serves as a constant reminder of the horrors they have both endured, and which Laurie feels responsible for.
+Feelings of frustration and helplessness are giving way to uncontrollable rage and resentment.
 Scout Taylor-Compton’s heart-wrenching performance is the anchor of this film, especially in the Director’s Cut, where her character’s progression towards madness is fleshed out by letting scenes that were truncated in the Theatrical Release to play out to their logical conclusions.
 Laurie has attempted to forge ahead with a new life and new friends, but the same traumas lie beneath the superficial changes, waiting to burst forth.

 Michael has been wandering for two years now, looking much as one would expect: a hulking, dirtier version of Rob Zombie.
 Michael’s mindscape is vividly realized on film by Zombie, who has Michael’s younger self represent that character’s perception of his own identity, accompanied by the previously mentioned spectral Deborah.
 The apparition sets Michael off on his quest to find his baby sister and reunite the family.
 He also has a larger score to settle with Loomis (clarified greatly in the Director’s Cut) and Loomis is, to Michael, another factor to be dealt with before the family can be together once more.